GuOrg/Gu.Reactive/README.md

 ```

 1) Return an `IObservable<PropertyChangedEventArgs>` so more lightweight than `ObservePropertyChanged`
-2) Filters change args mathing property name or string.IsNullOrEmpty
+2) Filters change args mathing property name or `string.IsNullOrEmpty`

 ### SignalInitial
-Default true meaning that the observable will call OnNExt on Subscribe
+Default true meaning that the observable will call OnNext on Subscribe

 ## ObserveValue
 Observe the value of a property, calls on next when the value changes.